ddella/OpenSSL/Public Key Anatomy/README.md

 >-----END PUBLIC KEY-----
 >```
 ## RSA Public Key in Hexadecimal
 Lets convert the public key `PEM` file to hexadecimal.
 The `PEM` file is the base64 representation of the key.
-The idea is to convert the base64 file to binary and then convert the binary to readable hexadeciaml.
+The idea is to convert the base64 file to binary and then convert the binary to readable hexadecimal.
 Take a look at this script `pem2hex.sh` on my Gist [here](https://gist.github.com/ddella/d07d5b827f3638e727bbf3dc1210d4a2) to convert a `PEM` formatted file to hexadecimal.
 Use the command to convert the file.
 The output is on stdout.
 ```shell
 ./pem2hex.sh public-key.pem